NineOfGaming/df-info/docs/useful-info/code-practices-and-quirks.md

 Some action parameters accept more than one value type.
 The first type used by a particular placed codeblock during a plot session can become fixed for that block, causing later executions with another accepted type to fail until the plot restarts.

+The same kind of per-block state also appears to affect invalid parameters, even when an action accepts only one type.
+This can happen when the supplied value has the wrong type and such as expecting an item but getting a number, and in some cases, when a value refers to something that does not exist, such as setting an item's material to a material that does not exist in Minecraft.
+The exact rules for invalid parameters are even less well understood than the regular multi-type behavior, so validate both types and referenced values rather than relying on consistent failure behavior.

 If a block may receive several types, normalize the input to one type or use separate placed blocks for each type.

 ## Dynamic function-call signatures